drkhodakarami/drkhodakarami.github.io/Register.md

 ### Item Sub Class

 This sub class handles registering every `item` into the Minecraft's registry system.
+It has methods for registering tools, armor, food, and snack food as helper methods.

+In the use cases provided here, we are addressing the methods with complete class address.
+However, normally you will have a ModItems class and you should register the items in that class.
+In the ModItems class you can add `import static jiraiyah.register.Registers.Item.*` and by adding this import, you can drop the `Registers.Item.` section from all the examples provided for this sub class.

 ---
 ---